-If you invest in our common stock in this offering, your ownership interest will be diluted immediately to the extent of the difference between the initial public offering price per share of our common stock and the proforma as adjusted net tangible book value per share of our common stock immediately after this offering.
+If you invest in our common stock in this offering, your ownership interest will be diluted immediately to the extent of the difference between the initial public offering price per share of our common stock and the pro forma as adjusted net tangible book value per share of our common stock immediately after this offering.

-Our historical net tangible book value (deficit) as of September 30, 2020, was \$(38.3) million, or \$(8.28) per share of our common stock.
+Our historical net tangible book value (deficit) as of September 30, 2020, was \$(38.3) million, or \$(10.23) per share of our common stock.
 Our historical net tangible book value (deficit) is the amount of our total tangible assets less our total liabilities and convertible preferred stock, which is not included within our stockholders' equity (deficit).
 Historical net tangible book value (deficit) per share represents historical net tangible book value (deficit) divided by the number of shares of our common stock outstanding as of September 30, 2020.

-Our pro forma net tangible book value as of September 30, 2020, was \$152.5 million, or \$4.18 per share of our common stock.
+Our pro forma net tangible book value as of September 30, 2020, was \$152.5 million, or \$5.16 per share of our common stock.
 Pro forma net tangible book value represents the amount of our total tangible assets less our total liabilities.
-Pro forma net tangible book value per share represents pro forma net tangible book value divided by the total number of shares outstanding as of September 30, 2020, after giving effect to the automatic conversion of all outstanding shares of our convertible preferred stock as of September 30, 2020, into an aggregate of 31,824,284 shares of our common stock immediately prior to the completion of this offering as if such conversion had occurred on September 30, 2020.
+Pro forma net tangible book value per share represents pro forma net tangible book value divided by the total number of shares outstanding as of September 30, 2020, after giving effect to the automatic conversion of all outstanding shares of our convertible preferred stock as of September 30, 2020, into an aggregate of 25,778,437 shares of our common stock immediately prior to the completion of this offering as if such conversion had occurred on September 30, 2020.

-After giving further effect to our sale of shares of common stock in this offering at the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2020, would have been approximately \$ million, or approximately \$ per share.
-This represents an immediate increase in pro forma net tangible book value per share of approximately \$ to our existing stockholders and an immediate dilution in pro forma net tangible book value per share of approximately \$ to investors purchasing shares of common stock in this offering.
+After giving further effect to our sale of 12,000,000 shares of common stock in this offering at the initial public offering price of \$20.00 per share, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2020, would have been approximately \$372.8 million, or approximately \$8.98 per share.
+This represents an immediate increase in pro forma net tangible book value per share of approximately \$3.82 to our existing stockholders and an immediate dilution in pro forma net tangible book value per share of approximately \$11.02 to investors purchasing shares of common stock in this offering.

-Dilution per share to investors purchasing shares of common stock in this offering is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the assumed initial public offering price per share paid by investors purchasing shares of common stock in this offering.
+Dilution per share to investors purchasing shares of common stock in this offering is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the initial public offering price per share paid by investors purchasing shares of common stock in this offering.